Edward Samuel Ritchie

 Edward Samuel Ritchie (1814–1895), an American inventor and physicist, is considered to be the most innovative instrument maker in nineteenth-century America, making important contributions to both science and navigation.

 Early life and career

 Ritchie was born in Dorchester, Massachusetts on August 18, 1814, the son of John and Elizabeth Eliot Ritchie.
-As a young child Ritchie displayed a great aptitude for both the arts and mechanical sciences.
+As a young child Ritchie displayed a great aptitude for both arts and mechanical sciences.
 After working as an amateur sculptor, he founded a business in 1850 with N.B.
 Chamberlain to manufacture mechanical and electrical instruments.
 Chamberlain eventually left, and Ritchie continued the business alone.